• Skip to primary navigation

 Instructions

-• Add the rice, olive oil (use the same oil which you used for frying onions), chili powder, turmeric, cumin powder, allspice, a teaspoon of salt.
-Stir to coat the rice with oil, then add the cooked lentils and stock water.
+• Next, add the rinsed rice, olive oil, chili powder, turmeric, cumin powder, allspice, and a teaspoon of salt.
+Stir to coat the rice with oil and spices, then add the cooked lentils and stock water.

 Video